The Home Insurance Claim Payout Timeline, Step by Step

 Stage 2: Inspection & Damage Assessment (Day 7–30)

-Once an adjuster visits (or conducts a remote inspection via photos/video), they'll produce an estimate.
-For simple claims — like a broken window, minor water damage, or a small theft — this stage wraps up quickly and payment may follow within 15 to 30 days of filing.
+Once an adjuster visits (or conducts a remote inspection via photos, video, or AI-driven imagery), they'll produce an estimate.
+For simple claims like a broken window, minor water damage, or a small theft, this stage wraps up quickly and payment may follow within 2 to 6 weeks of filing.
+At AI-enabled carriers, some routine claims are now resolved through straight-through processing in a matter of hours.

-For major losses — structural damage, fire, or catastrophic storms — the assessment takes longer.
+For major losses such as structural damage, fire, or catastrophic storms, the assessment takes longer.
 Multiple inspections, contractor bids, and engineering reports may be required.
-These claims commonly extend to 30 to 90+ days, and in catastrophe-declared areas, timelines can stretch up to 12 months.
+These claims commonly extend to 1 to 6 months, and in catastrophe-declared areas, timelines can stretch 18 to 24 months for full rebuild.

 | Claim Type | Inspection Period | Estimated Payout Timeline |